 - Savings accounts.
 The most known and easiest-to-understand investment vehicle, online savings accounts simply require you to hand your money to a bank, then collect returns based on a set annual interest rate.
 Savings accounts are especially useful when the stock market is in a downtrend.
 The downside of a savings account is that the returns might barely cover annual cost of living increases, and you could be missing out on bigger returns when stocks, commodities, and other investment vehicles are trending upward.

 - Spread betting.
-Spread betting is an investment vehicle that lets you speculate on the movement of pairs of assets (such as foreign currencies or commodities), without actually transacting in the market.
+Spread betting is an investment vehicle that lets you speculate on the movement of pairs of assets (such as forex or commodities), without actually transacting in the market.
 Spread betting consists of three main components: the spread of the instrument being traded, the direction of the trade, and the size of the bet made by the trader.
 It’s a riskier, shorter-term investment strategy than most of the others outlined here.

 - Financial & Roboadvisors.
 If you don’t have the time or the will to investigate the best investment options, a financial advisor can do that for you.
 Financial advisors are professionals who suggest and deliver financial services to clients based on their financial situation and goals.
 Roboadvisors follow the same general principle, except that investing decisions are made based on computer models, with the most advanced roboadvisors sometimes using artificial intelligence to guide investment decisions.
 You’ll typically find roboadvisors on a financial app or website.

 - Robots.
 A trading robot is a computer program based on a set of trading signals that helps determine which investments to pursue, and at what time.
-For instance, a forex trading robot will decide whether to buy or sell a currency pair at a given point in time.
+For instance, a cryptocurrency or forex trading robot will decide whether to buy or sell a currency pair at a given point in time.
 While trading robots take human emotion out of investing (often a good thing, given how greed and fear can sometimes govern our investing decisions), those skeptical of advanced technology might want to enter into this strategy with caution, since decisions are taken out of your hands.
 Keep in mind that a lot of the software out there might not be proven to deliver consistent results.

 To find out more about these strategies, we suggest reading our guides and courses.
 However, if you’ve done your research and are ready to invest, click on the above links.